Pseudo-Riemannian manifolds with recurrent spinor fields: Pseudo-Riemannian manifolds with irreducible holonomy algebras

-\begin{cor} Let $(M,g)$ be a simply connected pseudo-Riemannian spin manifold with irreducible holonomy algebra and without parallel spinors.
+\begin{cor} Let $(M,g)$ be a simply connected pseudo-Riemannian spin manifold with irreducible holonomy algebra and without non-zero parallel spinor fields.
 Then the spinor bundle $S$ admits a parallel 1-dimensional complex subbundle if and only if $(M,g)$ is a pseudo-K\"ahlerian manifold and it is not Ricci-flat. \end{cor}

 \begin{theorem} Let $(M,g)$ be a simply connected not Ricci-flat pseudo-K\"ahlerian spin manifold with an irreducible holonomy algebra.
 Then its spinor bundle $S$ admits exactly two parallel 1-dimensional complex subbundles. \end{theorem}